GiovanH/unofficial-homestuck-collection/MODDING.md

 - `modVersion` (number): A javascript number specifying the version of the mod.
 This may be used for update checking, so this number should strictly increase with subsequent releases.
 - `locked` (string, optional): If your mod's name or description are spoilers, or if your mod unlocks spoiler content in some way, the mod will be hidden until the reader reaches this MSPA page number.
 For instance, use `"001901"` to unlock once the reader starts reading Homestuck.

+While are free to define your own names internally, you should not use names starting with an underscore (`_data`, for instance) as these may be overridden without warning.

 ### `edit()`

 The `edit()` function is the main way mods should edit data in the archive.
 When your mod is loaded, `yourmod.edit(archive)` is called with the entire archive passed by reference. `edit` can edit that object arbitrarily.
 The return value of `edit()` is ignored.